Clean code: refactoring

 - Consolidate duplicate conditional fragments: Identical code can be found in all branches of a conditional.
 Solution: Move the code outside of the conditional.

 - Remove control flag: you have a boolean variable that acts as a control flag for multiple boolean expressions.
-Solution: Instead of the variable, use break, continue and return.
+Solution: Instead of the variable, use a break, continue and return.

 - Replace nested conditional with guard clauses: